PanZWarzywniaka/capyle/README.md

+# Team 10 Input

+## Simulating Wild fires in CAPyLE

+Added new cellular automata description `wildfire_2d.py` that simulates spread of wild fire.

+//3 zdjecia

+Our model defines 5 terrain types with diffrent propabilities of catching a fire and diffrent burn time.

+- Dense forest (green colour), difficult to ignite but can burn for up to one month,
+- Chaparral (yellow colour), catches fire quite easily, can burn for a period of several days.
+- Canyon (pink-ish colour), very easy to catch fire, but burns for only several hours
+- Lake (blue colour), can't be ignited

+Our model takes into acount wind direction and velocity affecting spread of fire.

+Once the fire reaches the town, simulaton reports results in `results/` directory:
+- `.json` file with simulation parameters
+- grid state when fire reached the town

+Our model can be used to simulate firebrigade interventions.
+To simulate water drops specify time of intervention and bouding box coorinates.
+See example:

+//zdjecie

 # CAPyLE
 CAPyLE is a cross-platform teaching tool designed and built as part of a final year computer science project.
 It aims to aid the teaching of cellular automata and how they can be used to model natural systems.